Joshua Tree National Park Elopement Guide

 Joshua Tree National park is probably one of the most unique and popular places to elope for couples.
 This desert landscape is covered in unique plants and animals.
-This place is also popular for its stary skies and rich cultural history.
+This place is also popular for its night skies and rich cultural history.
 It’s no wonder so many couples want to plan a Joshua Tree elopement in this Southern California park.

 Since so many couples have reached out to us interested in eloping at this park, we thought it would be a great idea to talk about how to elope in Joshua Tree.
-If you’re thinking about taking your engagement photos here, then we suggest checking out our Joshua Tree engagement photos inspiration.

-How to Elope in Joshua Tree:
+How to Elope in Joshua Tree

 - Permits and Rules for Joshua Tree Weddings